HeruEwasham/GenericParameterCollection/README.md

 - IEnumerable of ParameterCollection
 - Enum-types

+Converters for other types are easy to implement.

 It also supports selecting an entry between different choices.
 It also support to select multiple choices.

 For the possibillity to differentiate if it should be possible to write multiline or not in a string, and if both the date and time is important in a DateTime, this is also possible to differentiate.
 This can for example be useful if you for example autogenerates input-forms for a gui.